Affiliate links on Android Authority may earn us a commission. Learn more.

 Console vs PC: Have your say!

-It’s pretty clear there are a variety of pros and cons for buying a gaming console instead of a PC and vice-versa.
+It’s pretty clear there are various pros and cons to buying a gaming console instead of a PC and vice-versa.
 Two of our writers have had their say, now we want to hear from you!
 Which should you buy: a brand new PS5 or Xbox Series X or a powerful gaming PC today?
 Cast your vote in the poll below.